SemPlaatsman/WeatherStation.ImageProcessor/deploy/DEPLOYMENT.md

 The Weather Station Image Processor application is currently fully functional locally but not deployed to Azure.
 This is due to temporary Azure subscription access limitations.
 The application is ready for deployment with all necessary infrastructure-as-code and deployment scripts prepared.

 ## Infrastructure Setup
-All required Azure infrastructure has been defined using Bicep templates (`/deploy/main.bicep`), which include:
+All required Azure infrastructure has been defined using Bicep templates (`main.bicep`), which include:
 - Azure Function App (.NET 8.0 Isolated worker model)
 - Storage Account with:
   - Two queues for job processing